NTNUI/koiene-booking-h20/backend/README.md

 ### Create .env file
-For the system to run corretly it requires a set of environment variables:
+For the system to run correctly it requires a set of environment variables:

 ```
 # Django